CREEATION/the-division-open-gear-api/README.md

 ---

 ### Disclaimer
-This repository is not affiliated, associated, authorized, endorsed by, or in any way officially connected with The Division 2, Massive Entertainment, Ubisoft or any other parties involved.
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with The Division 2, Massive Entertainment, Ubisoft or any other parties involved.